01 June 1992

 My fellow traveler and interviewee

-I was offered one of the positions at Heifer Project.
-I declined.
+I was offered one of the Heifer Project positions, but I declined.
 It didn't pay enough, especially to relocate to Arkansas.
-It also required the kind of travel I wasn't interested in.
+It also required the kind of travel (regional, around Arkansas) I wasn't interested in.
+I went through a phase where I applied for a fair number of jobs.
+I didn't see a long-term career with the University of Maryland, but I was wrong.

 -----------------------------------